UnSeulChemin/lolissr/README.md

 # Welcome to lolissr !
 # PHP Procedural / PDO
-# Own projet, no data
+# Own project, no data